jeff-dillon/PlayMyBeats/README.md

 # SQL Project for Code Louisville

 ## Introduction
-This repository is an example SQL project for the [Code Louisville](https://www.codelouisville.org/) Fall 2021 SQL course.
+This repository is an example project for the [Code Louisville](https://www.codelouisville.org/) Fall 2021 SQL course.
 The purpose of this code is to demonstrate the use of SQL, Unit Tests, and Git.

 ## Project Description